 What is public AI?

-Public AI is AI as public infrastructure: AI provisioned like electricity, parks, highways, libraries, or the Internet itself.
+Public AI is AI as public infrastructure: provisioned like electricity, water, roads, libraries, or the Internet itself.

 - Public AI is publicly accessible: ensuring AI delivers benefits to all.